NFL playoff race: Kansas City Chiefs, Buffalo Bills and Detroit Lions among teams battling for places in 2025 season

 Dallas have been maddeningly inconsistent, with a tie against the Packers and win over the Eagles giving nod to their talents, only to also contrast massively with defeats to the likes of the Carolina Panthers and Arizona Cardinals.

-Cowboys remaining fixtures: vs Chiefs, @ Lions, vs Vikings, vs Chargers, @ Commanders, @ Giants
+Cowboys remaining fixtures: @ Lions, vs Vikings, vs Chargers, @ Commanders, @ Giants

 What other playoff battles are unfolding?